What to Do If a Truck Driver Flees the Scene of an Accident in Oklahoma

 For instance, if property damage amounts to $5,000, treble damage could increase the driver’s liability to $15,000.

-Treble damages are punitive damages but aren’t just about compensation-they send a strong message that fleeing the scene of an accident will not be tolerated.
+Treble damages are punitive damages.
+They aren’t just about compensation—they send a strong message that fleeing the scene of an accident will not be tolerated.
 This not only holds offenders accountable but also prevents other would-be wrongdoers from engaging in similar conduct.

 Common Causes of Truck Accidents in Oklahoma